chrisant996/clink/docs/clink.md

 #### Filtering The Match Display

 In some instances it may be preferable to display potential matches in an alternative form than the generated matches passed to and used internally by Readline.
 For example, it might be desirable to display a `*` next to some matches, or to show additional information about each match.
-Filtering the match display only affects what is displayed; it doesn't affect completing matches.

 A match generator can use <a href="#clink.ondisplaymatches">clink.ondisplaymatches()</a> to register a function that will be called before matches are displayed (this is reset every time match generation is invoked).

 The function receives a table argument containing the matches to be displayed, and a boolean argument indicating whether they'll be displayed in a popup window.
 The table argument has a `match` string field and a `type` string field; these are the same as in <a href="builder:addmatch">builder:addmatch()</a>.
 The return value is a table with the input matches filtered as required by the match generator.

 The returned table can also optionally include a `display` string field and a `description` string field.
-When present, `display` will be displayed as the match instead of the `match` field, and `description` will be displayed next to the match.
+When present, `display` will be displayed instead of the `match` field, and `description` will be displayed next to the match.
 Putting the description in a separate field enables Clink to align the descriptions in a column.

+Filtering the match display can affect completing matches: the `match` field is what gets inserted.
+It can also affect displaying matches: the `display` field is displayed if present, otherwise the `match` field is displayed.

 If a match's `type` is "none" or its `match` field is different from its `display` field then the match is displayed using the color specified by the [color.filtered](#color_filtered) Clink setting, otherwise normal completion coloring is applied.
 The `display` and `description` fields can include ANSI escape codes to apply other colors if desired.